mtsmn/IoT/devices/libraries/java.md

             e.printStackTrace();
         }

-        //Pass the implemented CommandCallback as an argument to this device client myClient.setCommandCallback(new MyNewCommandCallback());
+        //Pass the above implemented CommandCallback as an argument to this device client myClient.setCommandCallback(new MyNewCommandCallback());

         //Connect to the {{site.data.keyword.iot_short_notm}}